MR-kajin/Little-Lemon-Restaurant/README.md

 # Little Lemon Restaurant
 This is the final capstone project for the Meta Front-end developer program on Coursera.
-It is a detailed and responsive website for the Little Lemon restaurant, with table-booking functionality built using React.
+It is a detailed and responsive website for the Little Lemon restaurant, with table-booking functionality built using React, Formik, and Yup. .
 The project utilizes HTML, CSS, JSX, and React, and integrates with third-party libraries such as react-router-dom and react-responsive-carousel.

 ## Screenshots